About Roadmap to Research

 Our Research Tool allows users to quickly query by Caltrans District or by research topic to identify publicly available sources of literature, archival, and collections information on California tribal cultural heritage, including language, music, ancestry, ethnographies, and more.
 Before you start, check out the Tips and Tricks tab to help make your research more successful.

 Our Interactive Map Tool allows users to quickly access multiple layers of geographic data based on individual research needs, including an option to upload your own project area files (KML, GPX, or GeoJSON) for comparison on the map tool.
-Simply, click folder icon folder icon at the right side of the map to upload your file.
+Simply, click folder icon at the right side of the map to upload your file.
 The uploaded file is temporary and will not be saved or accessible to other users on this website.

 Explore and compare previous research on contact-period Native California ethno-linguistic areas based on oral histories, ethnographic records, place-names, linguistics, population density, geography, Spanish and mission archives, and archaeology.